- What Makes a Good Camera For Travel

 If you’re into travel—and you’re here on a travel blog, so—then packing the right camera will help you capture amazing memories and bring back photos that you’ll cherish forever!
 But what’s the best travel camera for capturing these special moments on your journey?
 There’s no easy answer to this question.
 Different people will have different requirements and budgets.

-If you want to skip all the fluff: CLICK HERE TO SEE OUR FAVORITE TRAVEL CAMERA OF 2018!
+If you want to skip all the fluff: CLICK HERE TO SEE OUR FAVORITE TRAVEL CAMERA!

 When readers or members of our Instagram and Facebook communities reach out wanting to know what gear we shoot I always make it known that the best camera is the one you have with you and that within reason it’s the photographer who makes a photograph, not the gear.
 (That said, the best travel camera could definitely help!)